George-Samaan/WeatherNowAndLater/README.md

 - **App Module:**
   Contains the main entry point of the application including the `MainActivity`, which hosts the navigation graph and combined screens that integrate UI components from feature modules.

-- **Core Module:**
+- **Core Module & Local Library:**
   Provides common utilities such as reusable Composables (e.g., for weather icons and Lottie animations).
+This module is published on Maven Local for easy integration into other projects.

 - **Data Module:**
   Manages remote data sources and DTOs.